 You must be over 21

-In order to possess or use recreational marijuana in Maine, you must have a valid ID proving you’re 21 or older.
+In order to possess or use non-medical marijuana in Maine, you must be 21 years of age or older.
 It’s that simple.

 Don't use in public